I was staring back at myself.

 Eyes wide, full of hate.

-I pulled the hair that surfaced my angry eyes down as hard as I could.
+I pulled the hair that surfaced my angry brow down as hard as I could.

-How am I back in a place like this?
+How was I back in a place like this?
+I wasn’t ready for it.
+Not yet.

-At least two weeks of this shit, and then another thirty days after that.
+At least two weeks of this hell, and then another thirty days after that, is what I kept telling myself.

-I couldn’t take it.
-I wanted to cut myself again; though, this time, I would have made it count.
+I couldn’t take it any longer.
+I wanted to cut myself again; though, this time, I would make it count.

 I turned the silver knob labeled “H.”

 Water started gushing out as cold as ice and remained stagnant.
-I should have felt a small wave of anger rush through me over the fact that there was no hot water, but there was nothing.
+I should’ve felt a powerful wave of anger wash over me with the inconvenience of there being no hot water, but I felt nothing.

-I cupped both hands underneath the faucet creating a pool of frigid water.
-Once it started flowing over my thumbs, I raised my hands and splashed my face.
+I cupped both my palms underneath the faucet creating a pool of frigid water.
+Once it started flowing over my thumbs, I raised my “handmade” bowl and splashed my face.

 The shivering water pierced my pale face like tiny ice spears.
 I continued this until there was no feeling left.

-It started building up, first on my nose, then lips and eye lids.
+It started to build up, first on my nose, then lips and eye lids.
 By the end, the numbness had taken over the entire front half of my head.

 This is what I wanted.
 To be as physically numb as I was inside.